Are you wondering how much it costs to paint a house?

 So for the sake of this article, I'm going to price this out based on the national average cost per hundred square feet, and I'm going to base the total on the national average size of a home's exterior.

-Keep in mind, if you're hiring someone to paint a significantly larger room, like your living room, it'll cost more.
-And, if you're looking to hire professional painters to do your entire house, they might price that out differently since it's a larger job.
+Keep in mind, if you're hiring someone to paint a significantly larger home, like a 2 or 3 story home, it'll cost more.
+And, if you're looking to hire professional painters to do your entire house (inside and out) they might price that out differently since it's a larger job.

 The national average cost for painting per 100 square feet ranges from $50-$150.